Hot tubs, showers, and baths can be very relaxing to pregnant women, and they are safe as long as the water does not heat up your body too much.

 Too much heat is not good in pregnancy

-Becoming overheated throughout the early months of being pregnant can be unhealthy not only for you but also for your unborn child.
-Current research indicates that a slight rise in your immediate body temperature during the early stages of fetal organ development can possibly lead to newborn birth defects.
-These studies were found by studying pregnant women whose measured high temperatures were a result of illness rather than the use of hot baths.
+Becoming overheated throughout your early months of being pregnant can be both unhealthy for not only you but also your unborn child.
+Current research has indicated that a slight raise in your immediate body temperature during the early stages of fetal organ development can possibly lead to newborn birth defects.
+This series of academic studies were accomplished upon pregnant women whose measured high temperatures were more a result of illness rather then the use of hot baths.